-MPO/CTPS Study: Safety and Operational Improvements at
+Safety and Operational Improvements at

-Selected Intersections (2011)
+MPO/CTPS Study: Selected Intersections (2011)

 The project involves improvements to Union Avenue from Proctor Street to Main Street, with limited work on intersecting local roadways.
 Specifically, the proposed improvements include full-depth pavement reconstruction, sidewalk reconstruction, traffic signal improvements, streetscape improvements, bicycle accommodation, warning and regulatory signing, and pavement markings.
 The existing traffic signal at Mt.
 Wayte Avenue will be reconstructed and new traffic signals will be erected at the intersections of Union Avenue with Lincoln Street and Walnut Street.
 Streetscape and ornamental lighting improvements will be made from the south end of the project area to the intersection of Union Avenue and Lincoln Street.
-Minor roadway widening of less than two feet is proposed between Proctor Street and Lexington Street in order to provide a sufficient cross section for travel lanes, bike lanes, and on-street parking.
+Minor roadway widening of less than two feet is proposed between Proctor Street and Lexington Street in order to provide a sufficient cross section for travel lanes, bike lanes, and onstreet parking.
 The Town of Framingham is constructing significant stormwater improvements as part of a separate utility project to be completed prior to the roadway improvements.

-Year Funding Program Federal Funds Non-Federal Funds Total Funds 2021 Highway Safety Improvement Program \$900,000 \$100,000 \$1,000,000 2021 Surface Transportation Program \$805,113 \$201,278 \$1,006,391 2021 Transportation Alternatives \$5,694,378 \$1,423,595 \$7,117,973 Total Fu nding Programmed \$7,399,491 \$1,724,873 \$9,124,364 from Linfield Street to Centre Street/Water
+Year Funding Program Federal Funds Non-Federal Funds Total Funds 2021 Highway Safety Improvement Program \$900,000 \$100,000 \$1,000,000 2021 Transportation Alternatives \$805,113 \$201,278 \$1,006,391 2021 Surface Transportation Program \$5,694,378 \$1,423,595 \$7,117,973 Total Fu nding Programmed \$7,399,491 \$1,724,873 \$9,124,364